Rockies vs. Dodgers Player Props Betting Odds

 Freeman Stats

-- Freeman hopes to build on a six-game hitting streak in this matchup.
-During his last 10 outings he is hitting .512 with eight doubles, two home runs, three walks and eight RBI.
+- Freeman hopes to build on a seven-game hitting streak in this matchup.
+During his last 10 outings he is batting .450 with seven doubles, two home runs, three walks and nine RBI.

 Freeman Recent Games